All Pond Solutions WM-6000

 They can help to keep flow up in the aquarium which means that debris and dirt is assisted on its journey to the filter, so they help to keep your tank clean.

 Wavemakers can be used to disturb the surface of the water.
-Surface disturbance is how oxygen is added to the water, so a wavemaker can keep your water very well oxygenated if it is used to move the surface of the water.
+The surface disturbance is how oxygen is added to the water, so a wavemaker can keep your water very well oxygenated if it is used to move the surface of the water.

 More water movement and flow helps to keep a consistent temperature throughout your aquarium.
 It helps your heaters to be more efficient and effective.